SouthernsSoftSol/node-micro/SouthernsChat/CONTRIBUTING.md

 ## Using the issue tracker

-Having trouble installing Let's Chat?
+Having trouble installing Southern's Chat?
 Search for similar issues or post your new problem on the [mailing list][mailing-list].

 The [issue tracker][tracker] is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests),